alvifa604/Ash/README.md

 - Once assigned a type, a variable cannot be changed to another type.
 [See Types](#Types)
 - Variables of type 'any' cannot be accessed, they need to be initialised first.
+- Variables can be reassigned in a local context, once out of it, the variable will be reset to it's previous value.

 #### Specifications: